adampawelczyk/ctf-writeups/thm/flag-vault/README.md

 > Cipher asked me to create the most secure vault for flags, so I created a vault that cannot be accessed.
 You don't believe me?
 Well, here is the code with the password hardcoded.
 Not that you can do much with it anymore.

-We're provided with the source code for a C-based login system.
+The challenge provides the source code for a C-based login system.
 According to the challenge description, the password is hardcoded, but the input for it is commented out.

 ## Goal